moq-wg/moq-transport/draft-ietf-moq-transport.md

 (see {{message-subscribe-rst}}).

-Objects MUST NOT be sent for unsuccessful subscriptions, and if a subscriber receives a SUBSCRIBE_ERROR after receiveing objects, it MUST close the session with a 'Protocol Violation'.
+Objects MUST NOT be sent for unsuccessful subscriptions, and if a subscriber receives a SUBSCRIBE_ERROR after receiving objects, it MUST close the session with a 'Protocol Violation'.

 A relay MUST not reorder or drop objects received on a multi-object stream when